 Sleep apnea affects the way you breathe when you’re sleeping.
 In untreated sleep apnea, breathing is briefly interrupted or becomes very shallow during sleep.
 These breathing pauses typically last between 10 to 20 seconds and can occur up to hundreds of times a night, jolting you out of your natural sleep rhythm.
 As a consequence, you spend more time in light sleep and less time in the deep, restorative sleep you need to be energetic, mentally sharp, and productive the next day.

 This chronic sleep deprivation results in daytime sleepiness, slow reflexes, poor concentration, and an increased risk of accidents.
 Sleep apnea can also lead to serious health problems over time, including diabetes, high blood pressure, heart disease, stroke, and weight gain.
-But with treatment you can control the symptoms, get your sleep back on track, and start enjoying what it’s like to be refreshed and alert every day.
+But with treatment you can control the symptoms, get your sleep back on track, and start enjoy being refreshed and alert every day.

 Types of sleep apnea